 Association for the advancement of science and technology.

-(Te Papa Atawhai)
+Department of Conservation (Te Papa Atawhai)

 The central government organisation charged with conserving the natural and historic heritage of New Zealand.